-DLF and ER&L are pleased to support an annual reciprocal travel grant for the Electronic Resources and Libraries Conference and DLF Forum
+DLF and ER&L are pleased to support an annual reciprocal registration award for the ER&L Conference and DLF Forum

 ABOUT THE AWARD

 The purpose of this grant is to extend a unique opportunity to attend ER&L to a library professional who would not typically come to the Electronic Resources & Libraries Conference but who can identify a connection with their work.
-The goal of the DLF/CLIR +ER&L Travel Award is to bring a cross-pollinator –a library professional to ER&L who can provide unique perspectives to our work and share a vision of the library world from their perspective — to the conference.
-The travel grant includes a conference registration, air travel costs and housing in Austin up to $1,500.
+The goal of the DLF/CLIR +ER&L Registration Award is to bring a cross-pollinator –a library professional to ER&L who can provide unique perspectives to our work and share a vision of the library world from their perspective — to the conference.
+The registration award includes a complimentary conference registration for in-person or online attendance.

 The applicant should be a practicing library professional seeking more exposure on the trends in e-resources and digital services who has not attended ER&L and is willing to share their perspective to the ER&L community.
-The winning applicant will receive conference registration, air travel costs, and housing expenses up to $1,500 per winner.
+The winning applicant will receive complimentary conference registration for either in-person or online attendance.

 2015–Suzanne Grubb, Instructional Designer from the Clinical Research Education Library at the American Speech-Language-Hearing Association (ASHA) Read more from this winner’s essay.